raphael/linux-samus/README.md

 to the git tag of the kernel tree to build the patch against.
 The default value is `4.1`.

-This script clones the two trees, diffs the necessary files and applies the patch containing the custom changes (`monkey.patch`) to the result.
-This process results in a patched tree located in `scripts/linux-head`.
+This script clones the two trees, diffs the necessary files and create a patch.
+It then applies this generated patch and the other included patches to the original tree.
+This process results in a patched tree located in `build/linux-patched`.

 ## FAQ